patboony/Yelp/README.md

 - [ ] Implement the restaurant detail page.

 ### Walkthrough
-- Note that the current location as Nob Hill.
-When sorted by distance, top listings are all near Nob Hill
+- Note: Current location is set to Nob Hill.
+When sorted by distance, top listings are all from that area.

 ![Video Walkthrough](yelp.gif)